xiphoid24/playerMarkers/README.md

 **js-tmpl-path** *string* full path of where the js template is located.
 NOTE: this should be valid go template syntax

-**dat-dirs** *string array* each element of the array should be a full path to a playerdata directory inside a worldyou want to render markers for
+**dat-dirs** *string array* each element of the array should be a full path to a playerdata directory inside a world you want to render markers for

+**player-timeout** *number* the number of seconds since a player was last seen in order to generate their marker.
+Omitting or setting to 0 will disable this and generate markers for all players

+**cache-time** *number* the number of hours a username and skin should be cached for.
+Omitting or setting to 0 will disable this.
+24 hours is recomended

+**cache-dir** *string* full path of where the username cache is saved.
+The default if omited is `.player-marker-cache/` in the directory where it is run

 #### Example
 ```json